Terms & Conditions:

 Incidental Charges: While staying at your lodging, costs you incur for phone calls, room service, cable TV movie charges, in-room bar, laundry, and other special services are your responsibility.
 Please take care of these charges as soon as possible, either the night before or on the morning of departure, being mindful so that your tour’s departure is not delayed.

 Use of Oxygen: You must notify Mayflower Cruises & Tours if you plan to bring oxygen or other equipment for your personal medical use.
-Government regulations restrict both the quantity permitted as well as how it is to be transported so that it is handled safely on the motorcoach or train.
-Oxygen cylinders must be designed, constructed, filled, closed, secured and maintained so that under normal conditions, there will be no accidental release of gas.
+Government regulations restrict both the quantity permitted and how it is to be transported so that it is handled safely on the motorcoach or train.
+Oxygen cylinders must be designed, constructed, filled, closed, secured, and maintained so that under normal conditions, there will be no accidental release of gas.
 Cylinders need to be transported in an upright position and secured against movement and leakage.
 A cylinder that is dented, gouged or pitted cannot be accepted.
-Total weight of cylinders accepted should not exceed 50 pounds.
+The total weight of cylinders accepted should not exceed 50 pounds.
 Valves need to be sealed and protected against damage.
 You must handle and transport your oxygen cylinders while on tour or be traveling with a companion who can do so.
 Note that airlines have far more stringent regulations regarding oxygen use while on board the aircraft.
 It is important that you contact the airline well in advance of departure for their specific regulations.

 Terms and Conditions continued: